Alon2303/beamup/README.md

 Implemented.

 ### The frontend application communicate with a backend service which in turn communicates with github’s api ->
 Implemented.
-I used axios on the back/fromt ends.
+I used axios on the back/front ends.

 ### Clicking on the repository should load additional information from github’s api (pick any additional fields you wish to show) ->
 implemented.
-I choose to display metrics on all repos and user could choose one by one wich ones to add,
+I choose to display metrics on all repos and the user could choose one by one which ones to add,
 instead of going back and forth.
-I choose to display the the indivdual repo's: id, name, watchers, forks, owner.
+I choose to display the indivdual repo's: id, name, watchers, forks, owner.

 ### The user should also be able to add repositories to their profile  ->
-not implmented
+not implemented

 ### The user should also be able add a short description to them   ->
 not implmented

 ### Saving should be persistent between page refreshes ->
-implementd using store.js which makes it easier then using localstorage (supports strings) and preferablle to redux as it's not presistent over refreshes
+implementd using store.js which makes it easier then using localstorage (supports parsing, objects) and preferable to redux as redux is not presistent over refreshes

 ### Results should be saved in the backend, either in a db such as mongo, or an in memory cache such as redis ->